gruppe-adler/TvT_BreakingContact.Stratis/README.md

 ## Mods

-TFAR, ACE3, RHSAFRF and RHSUSF mods are required.
+ACE3, RHSAFRF and RHSUSF mods are required.
 RDS\_CIV is optional (required for param "civilian traffic")

+TFAR is mandatory by default; use `#define GRAD_FACTIONS_USE_ACRE` in description.ext if you want to use ACRE2

 ## Rules
 * no respawn